 We can't wait to have robot butlers.
-Sure this might lead to a very small chance of robot revolution and the destruction of humanity as we know it, but it's a small price to pay for the possibility of one day having a lovely cup of coffee brought to you while you lay in bed on a Sunday morning.
+Sure, this might lead to a very small chance of a robot revolution and the destruction of humanity as we know it, but it's a small price to pay for the possibility of one day having a lovely cup of coffee brought to you while you lay in bed on a Sunday morning.

 Amazon chose to go with a very practical design for its line of Echo speakers, opting for a simple black cylinder over anything more outlandish.
 Its shiny black shell with blue LEDs might be basic, but it's unlikely to offend anyone.

 The Echo also comes with a remote, which is interesting when you consider that all of that basic functionality can be accessed by uttering a few words.
 Still, should you ever find yourself out of Alexa's earshot, having a remote with a built-in microphone will prove handy.

 In contrast to the functional simplicity of the Amazon Echo, Google's Home looks much more elegant.
 It has a rounded base that makes it look more like a vase than a speaker, and Google has also said that it's looking to allow the speaker's base to be customised to match your home's decor.

 That means while Amazon has stuck users with a subtle design that fades into the background, Google Home can be as outlandish and loud as you like.

 In summary, the Echo wants to look more at home next to your home theatre, while the Home wants to fit in with the rest of your shelf.

 When it comes to features, Google has the potential to blow Amazon out of the water thanks to the massive library of existing services it has at its disposal.